HicServices/RDMP/Documentation/CodeTutorials/PluginWriting.md

 Run the ToDatabase test case and then open the TEST_Logging database in Sql Management Studio.
 Unlike TEST_Catalogue, The TEST_Logging database is not automatically cleared cleared after each test so you might have some additional runs (if you ran the test multiple times or had some bugs implementing it) but it should look something like:

 ![Logging database should look like this](Images/Version5LoggingDatabase.png)

+One final thing to note is the call to `FinalizeTableLoadInfos`.
+Since we might pass the `ToLoggingDatabaseDataLoadEventListener` to multiple components and even possibly multiple pipeline executions (or pipelines within pipelines!) it is not easy to automatically define an end point after which the `DataLoadRun` / `TableLoadRun` should be closed off and marked complete.
+Therefore `ToLoggingDatabaseDataLoadEventListener` requires you to call this at some point once you are sure all the things you wanted to log in the run are complete and all relevant components have Disposed etc.

 <a name="ILog"></a>
 ##What is wrong with Common.Logging.ILog